neondatabase/website/content/docs/guides/neon-authorize-drizzle.md

   - A custom SQL expression
   - `null` to prevent policy generation

-It returns an array of RLS policy definitions, one for each operation (select, insert, update, delete).
+When executed, `crudPolicy` generates an array of RLS policy definitions covering all CRUD operations (select, insert, update, delete).

-Notice that `authUid` is a wrapper around Neon Authorize's `auth.user_id()` function.
-While `auth.user_id()` comes from the [pg_session_jwt](/docs/guides/neon-authorize#how-the-pgsessionjwt-extension-works) Postgres extension, Drizzle provides this wrapper to make it easier to use in your schema:
+### The authUid Helper

+For user-specific policies, Drizzle provides the `authUid` helper function:

 ```typescript
 export const authUid = (userIdColumn: AnyPgColumn) =>
   sql`(select auth.user_id() = ${userIdColumn})`;
 ```

-This wrapper:
+This helper:

-- Integrates smoothly with Drizzle schemas
+1. Wraps Neon Authorize's `auth.user_id()` function (from the [pg_session_jwt](/docs/guides/neon-authorize#how-the-pgsessionjwt-extension-works) extension)
-- Simplifies comparing the authenticated user ID with your table's user column
+2. Compares the authenticated user's ID with a table column
+3. Returns a SQL expression suitable for use in `read` and `modify` parameters

 ## Common patterns

-Here are two typical ways to use `crudPolicy` for securing your tables:
+Now that we understand how `crudPolicy` works, let's look at two typical ways to secure your tables:

 ### Basic access control